NJ9802/devChallenges/todo-app/README.md

 ![screenshot](screenshot.png)

 Hi everyone!
-I would like to share my solution to the Windbnb challenge.
+I would like to share my solution to the Todo App challenge.
 You can check out the live demo at this [Link](https://devchtodoapp.surge.sh/).
 In this project, I had the opportunity to experience the challenges of using Server Side Rendering (SSR) when the project utilizes Web Apis like localStorage.
 Through this experience, I gained valuable knowledge and skills as a Web Developer.

 ### Built With